Rowan University School of Osteopathic Medicine

-RowanSOM has two different curriculum tracks from which to choose: Traditional Curriculum and Problem Based Learning (PBL) Curriculum.
+RowanSOM has two different curriculum tracks from which to choose: Synergistic Guided Learning (SGL) Curriculum and Problem Based Learning (PBL) Curriculum.
 Students can make their choice at the time of acceptance or after acceptance.
 Once students are accepted into RowanSOM, students will be assigned into one of the curriculum tracks based on their secondary application and ranked preferences.
 A separate PBL committee will make assignments to the PBL cohort.

-Both curricular tracks will prepare students to become excellent physicians and to perform well on the board exams.
+Both curricula tracks will prepare students to become excellent physicians who will provide exceptional care and become leaders within their community.
+Our students consistently perform well on National Board Exams

 Dual Degree Programs

 Three plus four articulation agreements with select colleges allow qualified candidates to apply during their junior year and begin osteopathic medical studies in what would traditionally be their senior year.
 Participants of the Baccalaureate/DO program must take the MCAT, complete all course requirements and interview with members of the admissions committee to be considered for a seat in the class.
 Acceptance into the undergraduate college and pursuing the three plus four track does not guarantee acceptance into RowanSOM.
 (Contact Admissions for more information.)

 The joint DO/MBA program is offered in cooperation with Rowan University.
 The Master of Business Administration is designed to prepare future physicians to establish, build and manage medical practices and/or other business endeavors and assume leadership positions within for-profit and not-for-profit organization.

 The joint DO/MPH program is offered in cooperation with the Rutgers University School of Public Health.
 The Masters in Public Health degree is designed to prepare future physicians to address a multitude of health issues within our society